apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 application that you use to access Drill.
 The 64-bit editions of Linux support 32- and 64-bit applications.

-To ensure success, install the MapR Drill ODBC Driver on a system that meets the [system requirements]({{site.baseurl}}/docs/installing-the-driver-on-linux/) before you start, and then complete the following steps described in detail in this document:
+Install the MapR Drill ODBC Driver on a system that meets the [system requirements]({{site.baseurl}}/docs/installing-the-driver-on-linux/), and then complete the following steps described in detail in this document:

   * [Step 1: Download the MapR Drill ODBC Driver]({{site.baseurl}}/docs/installing-the-driver-on-linux/#step-1:-download-the-mapr-drill-odbc-driver)
   * [Step 2: Install the MapR Drill ODBC Driver]({{site.baseurl}}/docs/installing-the-driver-on-linux/#step-2:-install-the-mapr-drill-odbc-driver)